 C. That if the organization hosts an off-campus event involving alcohol, it will develop and implement programs such as buddy systems, designated drivers, Students Against Drunk Drivers (SADD) contracts, designated bartenders, and will meet with a Lifetime Wellness Educator for an information and discussion session on legal and responsible alcohol use.

 D. That any activity designed for the purpose of initiating or activating pledges into the social organization on either pledge night or activation night will involve no alcohol.

 E. That there shall be no required alcohol consumption.

 F. That when alcohol is available at an off-campus event sponsored by a campus organization, the event shall be in a setting where alcohol sales are legal, provided by a private, licensed vendor on a per drink basis, with no profit from alcohol sales going to the sponsoring organization.
 This means no purchase, sale, or distribution of alcohol by the organization.

 G. That the organization shall register its event with, and receive approval from its advisor, indicating the place, time, anticipated number of guests, and methods to comply with ”a“ through ”f“ above.
 Such methods may include, but are not limited to, employing local law enforcement officers at the event.
-A copy of the registration will be sent to the Student Life Office.
+A copy of the registration will be sent to the Office of Student Engagement.